-- Kosher Salt and Freshly Ground Black Pepper: If you use fine salt, reduce the amount by half.
+Kosher Salt and Freshly Ground Black Pepper: If you use fine salt, reduce the amount by half.

 Piccata as an Italian dish that's classically prepared with sliced chicken or veal that is dredged in flour and pan fried in a rich sauce of butter, fresh lemon juice and capers.
 This Shrimp Piccata recipe is a simplified version of the classic, made with shrimp instead of meat (as is this Salmon Piccata) instead of meat (like my Pork Piccata).
 No slicing required.
 And, in this version, the shrimp has a light coating of cornstarch instead of flour which crisps up beautifully in a sizzling mixture of olive oil and butter.

 To round out your meal...

-- Crusty bread, Mashed Red Potatoes, or Italian Roasted Potatoes
+- Crusty bread, Mashed Red Potatoes, Italian Roasted Potatoes or Fondant Potatoes

 - Roasted Broccoli and Cauliflower